jacamo-lang/camel-jason/doc/readme.md

   compile group: 'org.slf4j', name: 'slf4j-log4j12', version: '1.7.25'

   compile group: 'org.slf4j', name: 'slf4j-api', version: '1.7.25'

-  compile fileTree(dir: 'lib', include: ['*.jar'])
 }
 ```

-3. Add the dependencies of the components you wish to integrate.
+2. Add the dependencies of the components you wish to integrate.
 Google "maven *mycomponent*", the first link should be from [this website](https://mvnrepository.com/), usually you would want the latest version, and go in the "gradle" tab, simply copy an paste in your build file.
 For instance, if you want to use mySQL you would add:

 ```
 // https://mvnrepository.com/artifact/mysql/mysql-connector-java